topkecleon/telegram-bot-bash/doc/3_advanced.md

 ```bash
 kill_back "${CHAT[ID]}" "jobname"
 ```
-You can also suspend and resume currently running background jobs from outside bashbot, e.g. in your startup schripts:
+You can also suspend and resume currently running background jobs from outside bashbot, e.g. in your startup scripts:
 ```bash
 ./bashbot.sh suspendback
 ./bashbot.sh resumeback